Constance Abernathy: Personal life

-She married J. T. Abernathy, a potter and art professor at University of Michigan in the 1950s but their union did not last long.
+She married J. T. Abernathy, a potter and art professor at the University of Michigan, in the 1950s, but their union did not last long.
 She left Ann Arbor, Michigan for Paris shortly after, arriving in the swinging scene of the Paris 1960s.
-She worked as an architect all over Europe and married a filmmaker.
+She worked as an architect in Europe and married a filmmaker.

-In the early 1990s she was diagnosed with cancer and she succumbed to her illness in 1994.
-Before she died she had a farewell party for her closest friends; and she distributed her worldly possessions among them as her way of saying goodbye.
-She died two days before her 63rd birthday at home in her Chelsea apartment in New York City soon after her party.
+In the early 1990s, she was diagnosed with cancer and died as a result in 1994.
+Before she died, she had a farewell party for her closest friends; and she distributed her worldly possessions among them as her way of saying goodbye.
+She died two days before her 63rd birthday at home in her Chelsea apartment in New York City.